[Speech]Japan's Economy and Monetary Policy Speech at a Meeting with Business Leaders in Osaka

 III.
 The Bank's Conduct of Monetary Policy

-Next, I will explain the Bank's thinking on its conduct of monetary policy.
+Next, I will explain the Bank's conduct of monetary policy.

 Thank you very much for your attention.